-One of the best snorkling spots on all of the island is just a few minutes from the Dragonfly Ranch.
-Called “two step” by the locals and right beside the famous Pu’uhonua O Honaunau, this is a must see under water wonderland.
-Dolphins, sea turtles and myriad colorful fish can be seen here as well as the most incredible crystal clear blue water.
-The Dragonfly Ranch has a full supply of snorkle gear and its use is included in your stay.
+One of the best snorkeling spots on the entire island is just a few minutes from the Dragonfly Ranch.
+Called “two step” by the locals and right beside the famous Pu’uhonua O Honaunau, this is a must-see underwater wonderland.
+Dolphins, sea turtles and a myriad of colorful fish can be seen here, as well as the most incredible crystal clear blue water.
+The Dragonfly Ranch has a full supply of snorkel gear and its use is included in your stay.

-The bay at Pu’uhonua O Honaunau and Kealakekua bay as well as Ho’okena Beach are known for wild dolphins.
-It is forbidden to chase or otherwise try and swim with dolphins however they are quite curious and quite often will approach snorklers.
-Its important not to try and touch dolphins.
-The bays are their resting places and its advisable to go early, 7:00 am and no later than 10:00 am when the dolphins are more active.
-After 10:00 am they become more restful and we leave the area so they can rest.
+The bay at Pu’uhonua O Honaunau, Kealakekua bay and Ho’okena Beach are known for wild dolphins.
+It is forbidden to chase or otherwise try and swim with dolphins.
+However, they are quite curious and quite often will approach snorkelers.
+It is important not to try and touch the dolphins.
+The bays are their resting places.
+It is advisable to go early, from 7 – 10am, when the dolphins are more active.
+After 10am they become more restful and we leave the area so they can rest.

-Winter is whale watch season in Hawaii when the majestic humpback whales make their 2000+ mile journey from Alaska to the warm waters of Hawaii to birth their calfs and mate.
+Winter is whale-watching season in Hawaii, when the majestic humpback whales make their 2000+ mile journey from Alaska to the warm waters of Hawaii to birth their calfs and mate.

 Hawaiian Double Hull Canoe

 For an authentic Hawaiian experience, a ride on Captain Kiko’s Hawaiian double hulled canoe is in order.

 By far the most professional, comfortable and informative helicopter tours are provided by Blue Hawaiian.
 We will be happy to arrange a tour for you or tell them the Dragonfly Ranch sent you for a 5% discount.